Ahmed-BS11/Web_scraping_for_mitacs_dataset_2024/README.md

 To use this repo:

 Clone the repo.
+Change the firefox_options.binary_location variable to point to your Firefox executable path.
-Run the main.ipynb file.
+Download GeckoDriver executable from the link above and update the gecko_driver_path variable Run the main.ipynb file.
 The list will be saved in a csv file named Mitacs_Dataset_2024.
 Star the repo if you found it useful!